 Multidisciplinary drifting Observatory for the Study of Arctic Climate

-Hundreds of researchers from 19 countries are taking part in this exceptional endeavour.
-Following in the footsteps of Fridtjof Nansen’s ground-breaking expedition with his wooden sailing ship Fram in 1893-1896, the MOSAiC expedition will bring a modern research icebreaker close to the North Pole for the first time in polar winter.
-The data gathered will be used by scientists around the globe to take climate and ecosystem research to a completely new level.
+Following in the footsteps of Fridtjof Nansen’s ground-breaking expedition with his wooden sailing ship Fram in 1893-1896, the MOSAiC expedition brings a modern research icebreaker close to the North Pole for the first time in polar winter.
+The data gathered will be used by scientists around the globe to take climate and ecosystem research to a new level.

 Since the autumn 2019, the German research icebreaker Polarstern is drifting through the Arctic Ocean – trapped in ice.
 The expedition is led by the Alfred Wegener Institute AWI with the support of international partners.

 Lay summaries of the Swiss projects on board

 Measurement-Based Understanding of the aeRosol budget in the high Arctic and its Climate Effects (MBRACE)